michaelpq/michaelpq.github.io/_posts/2019-03-08-postgres-12-wal-sender-connections.markdown

 Hence, it is possible to get into a case where an application bloats the connections, and it becomes impossible to connect with a replication connection.
-This can be rather bad for availability, because this could the creation of a new standby after a failover for example.
+This can be rather bad for availability, because this could prevent the creation of a new standby after a failover for example.

 One way to counter that is to connect to the server for base backups and standbys with a superuser role.
 Still this is not completely right either